Honors and Awards 2012

 GIM Outpatient Clinics Receive Bridges to Excellence Recognition in Diabetes

-Twenty-one GIM faculty were recognized for excellence in the care of diabetes by this national pay for performance program that acknowledges and rewards clinicians who deliver superior chronic disease care.
-Blue Cross Blue Shield of Texas is a licensed sponsor of the Bridges to Excellence program.
+Twenty-one GIM faculty were recognized for excellence in the care of diabetes by this national program that acknowledges and rewards clinicians who deliver superior chronic disease care.
+Blue Cross Blue Shield of Texas is a licensed sponsor of the Bridges to Excellence Program.

 GIM Outpatient Practice Named an 'Elite Center of Value Primary Care Physician' by ACAP Health